JNRowe/jnrowe.github.io/_sources/thoughts/reset_in_ten.txt

     "If life had a reset button when would you have used it?"

-I understand the point and the purpose of this.
+Now, I understand the point and the purpose of this.
 Catherine was hoping to elicit some deep truths, with the eventual goal that people would bond further.
 That doesn't mean I played the game though.

 I recall my answer was somewhat flippant: